 Los Angeles, CA 90071

 Unlike horizontal moving walkway accidents, escalators often involve falling and tumbling from great heights, tragically increasing the risk of mild traumatic brain injury and death to pedestrians using the machine.
 Escalators can cause severe injury despite being in many malls and stores.
 Here we discuss the problem, the varying points of view, and how to find the right lawyer for your particular case.

 Because of this, operators and landlords have a higher standard of legal care.
-Building managers and owners must ensure sure things are in working order before opening them up to commercial or public use.
+Building managers and owners must ensure things are in working order before opening them up for commercial or public use.

 Statistics show that there are:

-With the higher standard, negligent parties owed a duty to stop the escalator.
+With the higher standard, negligent parties were obliged to stop the escalator.

 These machines must have handrails that keep pace with the conveyors or steps.
 This for people to balance while moving.
 Malls will commonly use large staircase-type escalators.
 Sometimes condos, apartment complexes, or smaller retail spaces maintain escalators.

 These areas have high pedestrian traffic.
 So these include stadiums, airports, train stations, and the like.
 In subways, they even utilize spiral and tube-style escalators.
-Also, when multiple people get involved in maintenance, the owner or manager is responsible for the utmost diligence in making sure the repair or maintenance was correct.
-No matter what, they make sure that it is up to the safety code.
+Also, when multiple people get involved in maintenance, the owner or manager is responsible for the utmost diligence in ensuring the repair or maintenance is correct.
+No matter what, they ensure it is up to the safety code.

-When there is an accident, the owner or manager remains liable for negligence.
+When an accident occurs, the owner or manager remains liable for negligence.
 Also, these remain complicated cases.
 Also, they require the steady hand of a skilled attorney, such as those at the Ehline Law Firm.

 Owners and operators remain obligated by law to keep escalators safe.
 Often, human error is to blame for such an event.